SamPearson/game-engine/readme.txt

 All testing so far has been done in a linux environment.
-The game should work in any OS provided that a recent enough version of the allegro library has been installed.
+The game should work in any OS provided that a recent enough version of the allegro library (current is 4.2)has been installed.

 	Playing the game:
 w,a,s,d move around.
 That's pretty much all you can do at this point.